jamesplease/redux-resource/docs/guides/state-structure.md

 ### Resources

-All of your resource data will be available in the state's `resources` property.
+All of your resource data will be available in the state slice's `resources` property.
 This is an object of resources of a single type.

 Resourceful Redux enforces a